c-hew/owl.sg/README.md

 The bullet point used (e.g. "10." will represent the date in the respective months)
 ## May 2019
 17. Updates on server and packages, database repair.
+18. Update to main page general video statistic.
+Updates and investigation to massive downtime.

 ## Apr 2019
 3. System upgrade and reboots have been performed.